Assessment of Deep Learning-based Heart Rate Estimation using Remote Photoplethysmography under Different Illuminations: Experimental setup

-We compared four representative methods: GREEN\cite{verkruysseRemotePlethysmographicImaging2008}, CHROM\cite{6523142}, POS\cite{wangAlgorithmicPrinciplesRemote2016} and ICA\cite{NoncontactAutomatedCardiac}.
-For implementation, we used the open source toolbox iPhys\cite{iphys}.
-The basic workflow of the traditional method is shown in Fig. \ref{traditionalworkflow}.
-First, we detect and track the bounding box of face using the KLT algorithm~\cite{KLT}.
-Then, the skin area is detected and the eyes and mouth are removed, since they often bring noise for non-rigid movements during blink and speech.
+First, we detect and track the bounding box of the face using the KLT algorithm~\cite{KLT}.
+Then, the skin area is detected, and the eyes and mouth are removed since they often bring the noise for non-rigid movements during blink and speech.
 Next, the pulse signal is extracted by spatial pooling and all mean values for each frame are concatenated as raw pulse trace $\mathbf{C}(\mathbf{i})=\left[\vec{C}^{R}(i), \vec{C}^{G}(i), \vec{C}^{B}(i)\right]^{T}$ for $i$ = 1, ..., $L$, where $L$ is the number of frames in the video.
-After that, the varying part induced by heart rate can be obtained by band pass filter and detrending.
-Finally, we apply different methods to raw pulse trace, transform the signal into frequency domain using fast Fourier transform (FFT), and find the peaks to estimate the heart rate.
+After that, the varying part induced by heart rate can be obtained by a bandpass filter and detrending.
+Finally, we apply different methods to raw pulse trace, transform the signal into the frequency domain using Fast Fourious Transform (FFT), and find the peaks to estimate the heart rate.